Hours to Decimal Calculator

 - How do I convert minutes to decimal hours?

-- Divide minutes by 60 and add to whole hours.
-Example: 1 h 20 min = 1 + 20/60 = 1.333… decimal hours.
+- Divide minutes by 60 and add the result to whole hours.
+Example: 1 h 20 min = 1 + 20/60 ≈ 1.3333 decimal hours.
+Never divide minutes by 100; that creates the familiar 1.20 mistake for 1:20.

-- Why do employers use decimal hours?
+- Why do employers prefer decimal hours on timesheets?

-- What is 30 minutes in decimal hours?
+- What is 15, 30, or 45 minutes in decimal form?

 - Can I convert decimal hours back to hours and minutes?